‘Days Of Our Lives’ Spoilers: Nicole Shocks Deimos With Revealing Confession

 — Daytime Confidential (@dcconfidential) March 3, 2017

 Spoilers state that things will get heated when Deimos finally confronts Nicole about taking Brady’s advice instead of reaching out so he could help her.
 While he argues that he knows what’s best for her, Nicole will disagree and defend Brady’s important role in her life.
-It’s said she feels that Brady supports her and most importantly, understands what she wants and needs out of life.
+It’s said she feels that Brady supports her and, most importantly, understands what she wants and needs out of life.

-This is, of course, a low blow for Deimos but he won’t give up.
+This is, of course, a low blow for Deimos, but he won’t give up.
 He decides to try and reminisce about his love for her.
 That said, Nicole is not buying it in the least bit and shuts Deimos down after every hopeful proclamation.

-Days of Our Lives spoilers insist that the biggest burn for Deimos is not Nicole’s denial of their love, but her choosing Brady over him.
+Days of Our Lives spoilers insist that the biggest burn for Deimos is not Nicole’s denial of their love but her choosing Brady over him.
 Although Days of Our Lives fans might have seen this development coming for some time, Deimos seems to be shocked by such a betrayal.

 On the other side of things is Brady’s piece in the puzzle.
 In a previous spoilers post, the Inquisitr hinted that Days of Our Lives fans should expect him to reach out to Victor for some help.
-Well, it doesn’t look like it’s actually working as new spoilers state that he lashes out at him for his decision to sneak Nicole out of the country.
+Well, it doesn’t look like it’s actually working, as new spoilers state that he lashes out at him for his decision to sneak Nicole out of the country.
 He thinks that his grandson is trapped in Nicole’s web of love and that he will have to pay for it eventually.
 This shouldn’t be a huge surprise to Days of Our Lives viewers, as we all know that Brady loves stepping up to the plate and helping people out of sticky situations, but has he gone too far this time?

 What do you think of the latest Days of Our Lives spoilers?